Types of Guitar Picks

 I recommend medium gauge guitar picks to start out.
 These Tortex picks made by Dunlop are a great value and hold up for a very long time.
 They offer a wide variety of gauges for different styles and sounds.
-I personally favor the yellow .73mm picks.
+I personally favor .88mm picks.

 How to Hold Your Guitar Pick

 1. Open your picking hand so your palm is facing you

 2. Make a very loose fist, with your thumb remaining beside your index finger